EU Google Adwords as part of block antitrust crackdown | ExBulletin

 EU Google Adwords as part of block antitrust crackdown

-The European Union in London will move on Tuesday to investigate Google on allegations of antitrust law in the digital ad tech sector.
+London-The European Union will move on Tuesday to investigate Google on allegations of antitrust law in the digital ad tech sector.
 This is Block’s latest crackdown on US tech giants.
 This section describes recent enforcement actions taken by EU competition commissioner Margrethe Vestager and actions taken by US antitrust regulators and states.

 June 2021: EU Commission officially decides whether Google will curb competition in the digital advertising technology market by supporting its own advertising service to buy display ads at the expense of rival services Start the investigation.